ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Handling of Access Tokens and Token Hashes

-When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated with a token hash specified in the response.
+When receiving a response from the TRL endpoint, a registered device MUST expunge every stored access token associated with a token hash specified in the response.
 In case the registered device is an RS, it MUST store the token hash.

-An RS MUST NOT accept and store an Access Token, if the corresponding token hash is among the currently stored ones.
+An RS MUST NOT accept and store an access token, if the corresponding token hash is among the currently stored ones.

-An RS stores a token hash th1 corresponding to an Access Token t1 until both the following conditions hold.
+An RS stores a token hash th1 corresponding to an access token t1 until both the following conditions hold.

 * The RS has received and seen t1, irrespective of having accepted and stored it.